NightHammer1000/FLsunQQ_Marlin/README.md

 ## Building Marlin 2.0

 To build Marlin 2.0 you'll need [Arduino IDE 1.9](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 We've posted detailed instructions on how to [build Marlin 2.0 for ARM](http://marlinfw.org/docs/basics/install_arm.html).

+##Flashing only works on the QQ with disconnected MKS TFT or with USB Conncted only without Power turned on.
+MKS TFT interferes with the Flashing of the Firmware

 ## Hardware Abstraction Layer (HAL)